 You can ensure you have a successful meeting by completing a “Documentation Meeting: Required Documents Checklist” before the meeting to confirm that all your documents are completed correctly, and include the CRP’s initials.
 Please note that if you choose to postponed or cancel a booked meeting, a fee of $75.00 will be applied prior to rescheduling.

-All documents must be original and signed and sealed and may include:
+All documents that are signed and sealed and must be original, and may include:

 - Schedule C-A